Magento Guides

 - Improved performance — a new version of Magento is optimised

-Magento 2 is an advanced eCommerce platform with an extensive set of options and features.
+is an advanced eCommerce platform with an extensive set of options and features.
 Yet, one of its biggest perks is the Content Management System, or as it's better known, CMS.

 Magento 2 CMS page is one of the elements used for distributing content.
-In Magento, you can create CMS pages for various purposes, translate them for different locales, or add CMS blocks for better engagement.
+In Magento, you can create CMS pages for various purposes, for different locales, or add CMS blocks for better engagement.

 What's also important is that you can create Magento 2 CMS pages with no coding.
 Wonder how to do that?